 No. As long as your family member was properly identified when your trust or will was created, you do not need to pay for an updated estate plan merely because names or addresses changed.

 No. Estate plans from The Molever Law Firm and JUX Law Firm covered grandchildren (and great-grandchildren) who are living along with those not yet born.
 Of course, if you want to treat a single grandchild different from your other grandchildren, that would need to be spelled out in your estate plan.

 After the passing of you or someone who has a key part in your estate plan, you have a few options: You are welcome to contact me.
 If you know what to do, you don’t need to contact any attorney.
-You can contact another estate planning attorney to assist you.
+Or you can contact another estate planning attorney to assist you.

 You have many options.
 You are welcome to contact me.
 If another attorney drafted your estate plan, you can contact that attorney.
 Or you can hire an entirely different estate planning attorney.

 You have many options.
 You can contact the attorney who drafted your estate plan.
 You can contact me.
 Or you can contact an entirely different estate planning attorney in your area.

 You are welcome to email me a list of the changes you need and I will provide you with a quote.
 If you prefer someone closer to your home, feel free to email me; I will do my best to provide you with a referral to an experienced estate planning attorney close to you.
 Of course, you are always welcome to contact any estate planning attorney to help you.
 You are not stuck with your original estate planning attorney.

 Sure.
 You can contact me, mention that you need a referral to someone closer to your city, and I will help you find a more convenient attorney to assist you.